How To Survive The Christmas Period Without Your Children

 So please don’t put pressure on yourself to provide everything under the sun for them – far far more important will be the time you spend with them.
 It sounds silly, but take time wrapping the presents and writing out cards for your children and then arranging them all nicely in the contact room.
 Believe me, having been there, it makes all the difference.
 The children will see the effort you’ve gone to, and what’s inside the packages doesn’t quite matter as much as that.

-Keep smiling – you may feel extremely emotional and you may feel very angry that you won’t be together on Christmas Day, for whatever reason.
-This is normal.
+- Keep smiling – you may feel extremely emotional and you may feel very angry that you won’t be together on Christmas Day, for whatever reason.

 Everyone I know who has been through this feels exactly the same.
 Angry, frustrated, helpless.
 Couple that with the pressure of Christmas itself and the resentment and jealousy towards others you may also be feeling, it’s really no wonder that emotions run high.